 Employee turnover is expensive for employers and over a quarter of surveyed employees cite a lack of opportunities for growth as a key reason for leaving an employer.
 When it comes down to it, employees like to be offered training, but in-person training sessions are often seen as long, tedious and unproductive.
 Mobile learning allows users to take the training they want when they want it.
 Instead of having to plan their day around it, they can instead incorporate it into their routine seamlessly.

-Are you interested in learning more about the benefits of mobile learning?
+Are you interested in learning more about the benefits of technology in education?
 Visit EdApp today to see how they can help.
-EdApp’s multi-award-winning mobile app is the new standard in eLearning and offers support for a plethora of leading tools built into the platform.
+EdApp’s multi-award-winning Education LMS is the new standard in eLearning and offers support for a plethora of leading tools built into the platform.